Adobyzer/Adobyzer/README.md

 - 👋 Hi, I’m Adam alias @Adobyzer.
 - 👀 I’m interested in the front end and the back end technologies.
-- 🌱 I’m currently learning HTML/CSS and javascript.
+- 🌱 I’m currently learning HTML/CSS and Javascript.
-- 💞️ I did lots of projects on C and JAVA.
+- 💞️ I did lots of projects on C and Java.
 - 📫 Reach me on IG: adam.ab02  or codepen:codepen.io/Adobyzer.